Skip to main content

 Agreements with third parties containing provisions on mutual administrative assistance in customs matters

-9. Customs anti-fraud measures in preferential tariff regimes
+9. Customs anti-fraud measures in international agreements

 List of anti-fraud clauses